BobbyRaj17/k8sLevel3/README.md

 ### 10. Automate the process of cluster creation and application deployment using Terraform + Ansible/Jenkins/Helm/script/SDK.
-I have covered the GKE cluster creation in task1 of level 1.
+I have covered the GKE cluster creation using terraform in task 1 of level 1. </br>
-For application deployment say guestbook could be easily done using the kubernetes module available in terraform Before we start, we need to initialize some variables that the GCP provider requires & administrative account and a random password for the cluster we would require four files for kubernetes also checked in under terraform-gke directory i.e.
+For application deployment say guestbook could be easily done using the kubernetes module available in terraform. </br>
+Before we start, we need to initialize some variables that the GCP provider requires & administrative account and a random password for the cluster. </br>
+we would require four files for kubernetes also checked in under terraform-gke directory i.e.
 ```text
     ├── k8s